Documentation

 }

-2. Ensure your theme includes the search-result-layout.desktop or search-result-layout.mobile block, depending on the layout.
+2. Ensure your theme uses either the search-result-layout.desktop or search-result-layout.mobile blocks, depending on the layout.
+Inside these layouts, include the filter-navigator.v3 block so the sidebar can render filters:

 {